liuzhuang/docker.github.io/develop/develop-images/build_enhancements.md

 To request SSH access for a `RUN` command in the `Dockerfile`, define a mount with type `ssh`.
-This will set up the `SSH_AUTH_SOCK` environment variable to make programs relying on SSH automatically use that socket.
+This will set up the `SSH_AUTH_SOCK` environment variable to make programs relying on SSH automatically use that socket. -->

-Here is an example Dockerfile using SSH in the container:
+这是在容器中使用 SSH 的 Dockerfile 示例：

 ```dockerfile
 # syntax=docker/dockerfile:1